royyandzakiy/esp-freertos-sensor-led-wifi/README.md

-# ESP32 RTOS Example
+# FreeRTOS - Project Sensor LED WiFi (ESP + Arduino)

-This project demonstrates a modular firmware architecture for the ESP32-S3, combining FreeRTOS task management with Arduino hardware APIs.
+This project demonstrates a modular firmware architecture for the ESP32, combining FreeRTOS task management with Arduino hardware APIs.
 Each module runs as an independent FreeRTOS task with its own initialization, logic, and cleanup routines.

 ## Key Features